Panic Attack Recovery

-Subscribe to the free edition of the Panic Attack Recovery Newsletter
+But first, don’t miss out: Sign up to the Panic Attack Recovery Newsletter

-I’m not telling you this to scare you or suggest it was simply the lack of sleep causing my anxiety and panic attack but rather because you have probably heard about the benefits of sleep and this piece of my personal history has an important implication: that sleep can have a very powerful influence on your moods, particularly influence your anxiety and panic attacks.
+We’re not telling you this to suggest it was simply the lack of sleep causing their anxiety and panic attacks.
+Rather, we think this information illustrates that sleep can have a very powerful influence on your moods.

 There is research showing subjects who lacked sleep ended up eating more.
 Sleep deprivation can affect hormones which regulate appetite control.